henrywang08/1906_ConfigMgrAdvLab_Module8/instructions.md

 #Module 8, Lab 2, Exercise 1 - Configure Certificates for Site System Roles with IIS Installed

 ##Scenario
-The IT Administrator in Contoso.com is asked to configure the certificates on Site Server Roles that requires IIS.
+The IT Administrator in Contoso.com is asked to enable HTTPs communication bwtween ConfigMgr client and Site Server Roles that requires IIS in NYC site.

 >
 In this exercise you will: